joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 In engineering, the words we use shape how we act.
 "Tech debt" turns engineering problems into financial abstractions.
 That's comforting, but also misleading.

-- If every bit of "tech debt" is just a loan, it implies that paying it off is always virtuous.
+- If every bit of "tech debt" is just a loan, it implies that paying it off is always worth while.
 That's not true.
 Sometimes, the "debt" is simply the cost of learning what works.
 Sometimes it's a relic that doesn't matter any more.

 - The metaphor hides trade-offs.
 Financial debt is straightforward, money is money.
 In software, "debt" ranges from an ugly variable name to an entire architecture that can't scale.
 Bundling these together under one phrase makes prioritisation fuzzier, not clearer.